meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--snapshot-interval-sec`
 **Default value**: `86400` (1 day)

-Defines the interval between the creation of each snapshot.
+Defines the interval between each snapshot.
 Value must be given in seconds.

 ### Import Snapshot

 **Environment variable**: N/A
 **CLI option**: `--import-snapshot`
-**Default value**: `none`
+**Default value**: `None`

-Launches an instance with a previously-generated snapshot.
+Launches an instance by importing a previously-generated snapshot.

 This command will throw an error if:

 - A database already exists
 - No valid snapshot can be found in the specified path

-This option is not available as an environment variable.
+*This option is not available as an environment variable.*

 ### Ignore missing snapshot